-Not every bookmaker can cater for betting exchange.
-The best betting exchange sites will have odds that are significantly higher than the traditional bookmaker.
+Not every bookmaker can cater to betting exchanges.
+The list of the best betting sites for exchange bets will have odds that are significantly higher than the traditional bookmaker.

-This allows you to receive a higher pay out on your predictions.
-Here are some of the best Betting Exchange sites for you to receive high pay out prices.
+This allows you to receive a higher payout on your predictions.
+Here are some of the best online Betting Exchange sites for you to receive high payout prices.

-Betfair: When people discuss betting exchange, Betfair is often the first bookmaker that comes to mind for most customers.
-They were the first to introduce the betting strategy back in 2001.
-They have the largest customer base for this betting strategy, which means that the pay outs for selections tend to be higher than other bookmakers.
-Some of the best betting exchange markets offered by Betfair include: Football, Horse Racing, Tennis and more!
-Betfair have one of the biggest ranges of markets in comparison to competitors and also has the highest liquidity, which essentially means higher profit margins.
+When people discuss betting exchange, Betfair is often the first bookmaker that comes to mind for most customers.
+It was the first to introduce the betting strategy back in 2001.
+It has the largest customer base for this betting type, which means that the payouts for selections tend to be higher than other bookmakers.
+Some of the best betting exchange markets offered by Betfair include Football, Horse Racing, Tennis and more.
+Betfair has one of the biggest ranges of markets in comparison to competitors and also has the highest liquidity, which essentially means higher profit margins.

-Ladbrokes: After seeing the success that betting exchange was bringing to Betfair, Ladbrokes decided to jump on the bandwagon and offer a brilliant market to their customers.
-Ladbrokes in fact bought the BetDaq betting exchange back in 2013, this is a great way of increasing the customer base as you need customers to use this betting strategy to make it successful.
-Merging Ladbrokes and BetDaq customers will create better odds on selections.
+After seeing the success that betting exchange was bringing to Betfair, Ladbrokes decided to jump on the bandwagon and offer a brilliant market to their customers.
+Ladbrokes, in fact, bought the BetDaq betting exchange back in 2013, this is a great way of increasing the customer base as you need customers to use this betting strategy to make it successful.
+Merging Ladbrokes and BetDaq customers will create better odds on selections

-BetDaq: BetDaq were actually involved in Betting Exchange before Ladbrokes, they were some tough competition for Betfair, until they teamed up with Ladbrokes, who had the financial capability and customer base to increase the popularity of this market and really boost its competition against Betfair, something that BetDaq couldn’t do on their own.
-BetDaq have high liquidity, which is good for players in a betting exchange, they have one of the lowest ranges of markets but also a low commission fee.
+This betting site was actually involved in Betting Exchange before Ladbrokes.
+It was tough competition for Betfair until it teamed up with Ladbrokes, who had the financial capability and customer base to increase the popularity of this market and really boost its competition against Betfair, something that BetDaq couldn’t do on its own.
+BetDaq has high liquidity, which is good for players in a betting exchange, it one of the lowest ranges of markets but also a low commission fee.

 What is a Betting Exchange?